 Originally a fabric dyeing technique first used in the 1800s, ombre has jetted to the top of trends due to a 21st-century revival in use for everything from clothing, accessories and hairstyles to walls, furniture and artwork.
 The seamless transition of the ombre effect makes it an especially popular choice for interior design, as it ties rooms with furnishings in the same color family together without adding an artificial monochromatic feel.
 Though a relatively easy technique to master, this decorative technique requires a bit of practice to get just right, so you may want to experiment with canvas ombre painting before committing to bigger projects that need a bit more skill for satisfying results.

-How to Paint Ombre Furniture
+How to Paint Ombre on Wood Furniture

 Our step-by-step guide walks you through the ombre painting process, but there are some things to consider before completing this tutorial.
 First, decide on the colors you want to use in your ombre design.
 This blending technique works best with complementary hues within the same color family, so it’s relatively simple to pick out shades that mesh with your creative vision.
 For example, Real Milk Paint colors like Aqua, Beachglass and Caribbean Blue work well for an oceanic look, while Pecan, Golden Rod and Mustard help you capture a sunset-like effect.
 You can also experiment with contrasting shades to add a bolder ombre effect to small accent pieces when you want some extra excitement in your living space.